mTxServ/gLoad/README.md

 ## What is it
 Designed for frontend developers, **gLoad** is a *Garry's Mod* loading screen including a complete admin panel.
 If you are a server owner, you'll appreciate it for its robustness.
 If you are a frontend developer, stop waiting and start creating a theme for **gLoad** !

+## Installing
+### Installing throught `Composer`
+1. Clone the repositery with Git : ``git clone https://github.com/Gabyfle/gLoad``
+2. Create the autoloader with Composer : ``composer install``
+3. Follow the installation instruction
+### Installing a release
+1. Download the lastest release here : [gLoad/releases](https://github.com/Gabyfle/gLoad/releases)
+2. Drag'n'drop the release in your web-host's server (can be done with any FTP client)
+3. Follow the installation instruction

 ## Developers
 Your are a developer and you wanted to know how **gLoad** theming is working ?
 See : [THEME_STRUCTURE.md](https://github.com/Gabyfle/gLoad/blob/master/themes/THEME_STRUCTURE.md) for more informations.